top of page

 About Us

-I've observed many people working on conveyor belts, performing assembly tasks manually.
+We've observed many people working on conveyor belts, performing assembly tasks manually.
 It might be surprising that, despite the advanced automatic assembly machines available today, manual assembly is still common.
 This often occurs because automatic machines require 1-2 hours for adjustment and calibration, while small orders, such as quantities of 1,000, can be completed by hand in the same amount of time.

 This approach seems reasonable at first glance, but as with all things, there are two sides to the story.
 While humans are adaptable and can swiftly switch between tasks, the repetitive awkward movements involved in manual assembly can lead to chronic health issues.
 In particular, positioning is a specialized job in the conveyor assembly process, and it's concerning that 8 out of 10 workers in these positions suffer from conditions like frozen shoulder due to repetitive motions.